-G Suite for Education:
+Google Education:

-G Suite accounts are created for all students.
-This allows students to access gSuite authoring and productivity applications for school-based activities and assignments.
+Google Education accounts are created for all students.
+This allows students to access authoring and productivity applications for school-based activities and assignments.

-G Suite email accounts are created for 7th - 8th grade students.
+Gmail accounts are created for 7th - 8th grade students.
 Student G-Suite email is restricted to sending only to other Prentice domain addresses (e.g. xxxx@prentice.org).
-Similarly, student G Suite email is restricted to receive messages originating only from Prentice domain addresses (e.g. xxxx@prentice.org).
+Similarly, student Gmail is restricted to receive messages originating only from Prentice domain addresses (e.g. xxxxx@prentice.org).
 In this fashion students can only send and receive emails from other Prentice students and Prentice teachers and staff.